jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 By default, normal power armored enemies have a 5% chance of having a legendary power armor piece equipped, and legendary power armored enemies have a 20% chance of having a legendary power armor piece equipped in addition to the normal legendary item they drop.
 If you are using Mod Configuration Menu, you can adjust these chances.

-Because of a bug with the Institute Power Armor, equipped Institute power armor torsos cannot be legendary.
-Turning them into legendary items causes them to temporarily be unequipped, and when this happens, the arms and legs all turn invisible, so I disabled them.
+Because of a bug with the Institute Power Armor, legendary versions cannot be equipped by enemies.
+Turning them into legendary items causes them to temporarily be unequipped, and when this happens, parts of the power armor turn invisible.

 ### Legendary Power Armor at Vendors
 Some power armor sets have a chance to be sold as legendary items from vendors.
 By default, there is a 15% chance that every 48 hours an eligible power armor piece will be made legendary at the corresponding vendor.
 If you are using Mod Configuration Menu, you can adjust this chance.